Thursday, September 18, 2008

 At the center of The Tsar's Dwarf is a character who is a total fabrication of mine, the Danish dwarf Sørine Bentsdatter who is given as a gift to Peter the Great during the Tsar's stay in Copenhagen in 1716.
 She has been hired to jump out of a cake by the Danish court - and she sure as hell doesn't want to.
 I invented Sørine because I wanted to write a novel about human dignity.

 I still love this inner dwarf dearly.
 Sometimes she does show her face for a few minutes when some one insults me.
 She grows out of me at the speed of sound, but I prefer that my dwarf stays in my book and doesn't interfere with my personal life.
 Why?
 Because I'm a happy man today.
-I don't need to hate any one the way Sørine does - at least not for more than two days.
+I don't need to hate any one the way Sørine does - at least not for more than a few hours.

-In The Tsar's Dwarf, I want to show that no matter how much you've been beaten up in life, no matter how many you've killed, no matter how horny and blaspemous you've been, there's still an amazing amount of hope for you.
+In The Tsar's Dwarf, I want to show that no matter how much you've been beaten up in life, no matter how many you've killed, no matter how horny and blaspemous you've been, no matter what minority you belong to, there's still an amazing amount of hope for you.

 If that wasn't the case, God and religion wouldn't make sense at all.
 And it's Sørine's spirituality and Peter the Great's affection that keeps her alive.